Governance

 Response to Major Disasters

-Sysmex has formulated Group-wide business continuity plans (BCPs) for production, procurement, and other functions to ensure the continuity of important operations in the event of an earthquake, storm or flood damage, and other large-scale disasters, as well as rapid recovery from such disasters.
+Sysmex has formulated Group-wide business continuity plans (BCPs) for production, procurement, and other functions to ensure the continuity of important operations in the event of an earthquake, storm, or flood damage, and other large-scale disasters, as well as rapid recovery from such disasters.

 Main BCP Approaches: